vaibhavj20/DevOps-Journey/Jenkins/Freestyle-project/Setup.md

 A complete guide to set up automated deployment pipeline where GitHub code automatically deploys to an Apache web server through Jenkins using webhooks.

+> **Prerequisites**: This guide assumes you already have Jenkins installed and running.
+If not, follow the [Jenkins Installation Guide](link-to-master-guide) first.

 ## How This CI/CD Pipeline Works

 This setup creates an automated deployment workflow: